watikarosm/watikarosm/README.md

 2. http://fritzing.org
 3. http://www.makecourse.com/

 If I have forgotten to mention anyone, please forgive and remind me.
-(One of my philosophy: Never forget those who helps you.
+(One of my philosophies: Never forget those who helps you.
 Always be humble and grateful.)

 Here is the link to my schematic drawn with Fritzing.org: http://fritzing.org/projects/automaton